Real entropy rigidity under quasi-conformal deformations: The Julia set and the real circle

 \begin{remark} Theorem \ref{Structure} indicates that the real entropy may be written as:

 where $h_{\rm{Interval}}$, $h_{\rm{Cantor}}$ are the contributions of interval and Cantor subsystems of $\mathcal{J}_\Bbb{R}(f)$ to the real entropy.
 Unlike $h_\Bbb{R}$, the functions

 are not continuous: The real Julia set of a hyperbolic rational map with real coefficients lacks interval components (cf. Remark \ref{elaborate}) and so at the points determined by hyperbolic rational maps one has $h_{\rm{Interval}}=0, h_{\rm{Cantor}}=h_\Bbb{R}$.
-These points constitute a dense subset (the \textit{Density of Hyperbolicity} \cite{MR2342693}) while definitely there exist real rational maps whose real Julia sets are union of intervals; e.g. the $d^{\rm{th}}$ Chebyshev polynomial whose Julia set is the interval $[-2,2]$ where $h_{\rm{Interval}}=h_\Bbb{R}=\log(d), h_{\rm{Cantor}}=0$. \end{remark}
+Among real polynomials, such points constitute a dense subset (the \textit{density of hyperbolicity} \cite{MR2342693}) while there definitely exist real polynomials whose real Julia sets are union of intervals; e.g. the $d^{\rm{th}}$ Chebyshev polynomial whose Julia set is the interval $[-2,2]$ where $h_{\rm{Interval}}=h_\Bbb{R}=\log(d), h_{\rm{Cantor}}=0$. \end{remark}

 \begin{remark} The dynamics of the interval subsystems of the real Julia set can be investigated more thoroughly.
 Suppose $I\subseteq\mathcal{J}_{\Bbb{R}}(f)$ is a compact non-degenerate interval invariant under (an iterate of) $f$.
 There is a description of ``typical'' ``attractors'' of interval maps available from real one-dimensional dynamics that can be applied to $f\restriction_I:I\rightarrow I$.
 It has to be mentioned that here ``typical'' can be interpreted in either the topological sense or the metric (measure-theoretic) sense and ``attractors'' also arise in both contexts and they might be more complicated than an attracting periodic orbit; see \cite{MR790735} for a treatment of the general notion of an attractor for a continuous self-map of a differentiable manifold.
-According to \cite[Theorems 1.2, 1.3]{MR2600680}, for points from a ``large'' subset (residual or of full Lebesgue measure according to the context) $Y$ of $I$, the $\omega$-limit sets $\omega(x)\, (x\in Y)$ can be described as either of the following: \begin{itemize} \item $\omega(x)$ is a periodic orbit; \item $\omega(x)$ is a minimal Cantor set of Lebesgue measure zero and coincides with $\omega(c)$ for a critical point $c$; \item $\omega(x)$ is a finite union of intervals on which $f$ acts as a topologically transitive transformation. \end{itemize}
+According to \cite[Theorems 1.2, 1.3]{MR2600680}, for points from a ``large'' subset ($2$nd category or of full Lebesgue measure according to the context) $Y$ of $I$, the $\omega$-limit sets $\omega(x)\, (x\in Y)$ can be described as either of the following: \begin{itemize} \item $\omega(x)$ is a periodic orbit; \item $\omega(x)$ is a minimal Cantor set of Lebesgue measure zero and coincides with $\omega(c)$ for a critical point $c$; \item $\omega(x)$ is a finite union of intervals on which $f$ acts as a topologically transitive transformation. \end{itemize}

 The first possibility definitely does not occur in our situation since a periodic orbit to which another orbit accumulates is attracting for the interval map and thus admits a (perhaps parabolic) basin that must be away from the Julia set and hence from the $I$; in particular, for a hyperbolic $f\in\Bbb{R}(z)$ there is no such interval component and the real Julia set is totally disconnected.
 So a typical $\omega$-limit set fits in one of the last two categories.
 In the latter, there is a subinterval on which some iterate of $f$ restricts to a transitive (and hence chaotic) interval map.
 Such a map is of positive entropy \cite[Theorem 4.77]{2015arXiv150403001R}; furthermore, it is conjugate to a piecewise linear map \cite[chap.
 III, Theorem 4.1]{MR1239171}.
 A quadratic polynomial example would be $x\mapsto 4x(1-x)$ from the logistic family or equivalently the Chebyshev polynomial $x\mapsto x^2-2$ which on the Julia set $[-2,2]$ of the $z\mapsto z^2-2$ restricts to a unimodal map conjugate to the tent map $x\in [-1,1]\mapsto 1-|2x-1|\in [-1,1]$. \\